 System piping is made of carbon steel.
 Piping joints and connections are welded, except where flanged connections are used for accessibility and maintenance of components.
-Nonmetallic piping may be used in accordance with ASME B31.1 and as demonstrated by evaluation.
+Nonmetallic piping may also be used.

 9.2.8.2.3 System Operation

 The turbine building closed cooling water system operates during normal power operation.
 The system does not operate with a loss of normal ac power.